SohamDoesQuantum/IITD-Engineering-Physics/Contribute/Contribution-Guidelines.md

 # CONTRIBUTING

 ## Submission Process
-1. Fill the contribution form (Google Form link here).
+1. Fill the contribution form
 2. Upload only files you have rights to share.
 3. Follow the naming and folder rules below.